catnite/blog/README.md

 # blog
-thx to my dear friend helping me finished this blog , it can't be done withour u . loving you~
+thx to my dear friend helping me finished this blog , it can't be done without u . loving you~

-this a easy blog by Django.
+this's a easy project by Django2.0.